-But, meal prep is all about doing multiple things at once, that way you cut down your time in the kitchen.
+But, healthy meal prep is all about doing multiple things at once, that way you cut down your time in the kitchen.
 So, while the potatoes are baking, you want to be seasoning your meat.
 After seasoning meat, move on to the next step in the potato making or the first step of another task such as boiling vegetables.
 Keep the activity inside the kitchen as fluid as possible.

 Adding variety in food options is important because you don't want to get bored with your food, and it makes the process more fun whenever you're discovering different things about food.
 If your meal prep is always going to be broccoli, brown rice and chicken, then it's going to become a lot more laborious for you.
 If you're switching up your complex carbohydrates and protein, then you're making the process a lot more engaging for yourself.

 The more variety you have, the better the experience inside the kitchen.
 Plus, the excitement of popping open a container and seeing something different is encouraging for future meal preps.

 You want to get the grocery bill down to a point where the actual cost per meal is not more than the cost that you would endure if you ate out.
 Buy quality products but also look for deals to keep the cost as low possible.
 Create a budget and stick to it before you go to the grocery store.